 image_ui.thumbnail_edit have changed to encompass different portions of the markup than before.
 This is a consequence of the improved layout.

 As well as tweaking Classic and Remora, Phil has brought Hive as a third core admin theme option.
 Hive is a modern, responsive admin theme that’s also been designed to work well on touch screen devices such as smartphones and tablets.
 It’s resolution independent, so should look lovely on high resolution (HiDPI) displays.

 Classic is still the default theme selection when you install a fresh copy of Textpattern but we encourage you to try Hive and see what you think.
-We also have great plans for further improvements to all the core themes beyond v4.5.
+We also have great plans for further improvements to all the core themes beyond version 4.5.

-Phil maintains a collection of extra ‘bolt-on’ modules that you can use to enhance the basic theme with popular features like sliders and social media integration.
+Phil maintains a framework with extra ‘bolt-on’ modules that you can use to enhance the basic theme with popular features like sliders and social media integration.
 A full list can be found here, with more planned in the future.
-The CSS files are also available here as modular Sass files if that’s your thing.
+The theme source code is also available here including modular Sass files if that’s your thing.
 It’s a great way to get started on building your own site designs with relative ease.